 In this chapter the results of the monitoring of throughfall and bulk precipitation at the four sites are given.
 First the results of the quality checks are discussed.
-Then the results of the year 2000 are given and in the last section the data between 1995 and 2000 are given.
+Then the results of the year 2001 are given followed by the last section describing the data between 1995 and 2001.